RishitaReddyChilla/Angular-conFusion-Application/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-- Create a local folder named 'json-server'
+- Create a local folder named 'json-server'.
-- Create a folder named 'public' inside 'json-server' folder
+- Create a folder named 'public' inside 'json-server' folder.
-- Copy the 'images' folder from assets folder (in 'src' folder) to the 'public' folder
+- Copy the 'images' folder from assets folder (in 'src' folder) to the 'public' folder.
-- Copy the 'db.json' file from assets folder (in 'src' folder) to the 'json-server' folder
+- Copy the 'db.json' file from assets folder (in 'src' folder) to the 'json-server' folder.
-- Now, use the json-server to fetch data by navigating to the json-server folder on command prompt and run `json-server --watch jb.json -d 2000`
+- Now, use the json-server to fetch data by navigating to the json-server folder on command prompt and run `json-server --watch jb.json -d 2000`.

 ## Code scaffolding